Approval of God: These days, a parody from Al is considered a greater honor than a Grammy. Examples include:

 The very off-key note that concludes "Albuquerque," as well as the chuckle that follows, was this.

 Al parodies (or style parodies) artists from all across the musical spectrum, giving equal due to whoever is popular at the time.
 As a result, his albums end up becoming rather tidy time capsules for the sounds that were popular at the time of their release.
 Add in the many pop culture references from the era and it completes the portrait.

 Bad Hair Day from 1996 is composed of hip hop, alternative rock, grunge, college rock and R&B.

-Running With Scissors from 1999 is composed of hip hop, bubblegum pop, adult contemporary, alternative rock and country, with a parody of "Zoot Suit Riot" by the Cherry Poppin' Daddies symbolizing the era's neo-swing revival and "Your Horoscope For Today" representing the rise of third-wave ska.
+Running With Scissors from 1999 is composed of hip hop, bubblegum pop, adult contemporary, alternative rock, country, and the "revival" genres like neo-swing ("Grapefruit Diet") and third-wave ska ("Your Horoscope For Today").

 Poodle Hat and Straight Outta Lynwood from 2003 and 2006 are composed of hip-hop, ringtone rap, punk rock, emo rock and R&B, with some ribbing of popular American Idol launched acts thrown in.